John Florio: Danvers–Long feud

-On Friday 4 October 1594, John Florio took part in the famous Danvers case, backing Henry's friends in their efforts to escape.
+On Friday, 4 October 1594, John Florio took part in the famous Danvers case, backing Henry's friends in their efforts to escape.
 Henry Danvers and Sir Charles Denvers were the two elder sons of Sir John Danvers of Dauntsey.
-Both close friends to Henry Wriothesley, they committed a crime in Wiltshire.
-According to one account, Henry Long was dining in the middle of the day with a party of friends in Cosham, when Henry Danvers, followed by his brother Charles and a number of retainers, burst into the room, and shot Long dead on the spot.
+Both close friends of Henry Wriothesley, they committed a crime in Wiltshire.
+According to one account, Henry Long was dining in the middle of the day with a party of friends in Corsham when Henry Danvers, followed by his brother Charles and a number of retainers, burst into the room and shot Long dead on the spot.
 According to another account, Henry Long had challenged Charles Danvers, that he was pressing an unfair advantage and had his arm raised to kill.
-When Henry Danvers thrust himself between to ward off the blow, was wounded in the act, and striking upwards with his dagger killed Henry Long accidentally.
+When Henry Danvers thrust himself between to ward off the blow, he was wounded in the act, and, striking upwards with his dagger, killed Henry Long accidentally.

 Master Lawrence Grose, Sheriff, was informed on the murder, and on the evening of 12 October the following scene took place at Itchen's Ferry: "The said Grose, passing over Itchen’s Ferry with his wife that Saturday 12th, one Florio an Italian, and one Humphrey Drewell a servant of the Earl, being in the said passage boat threatened to cast Grose overboard, and said they would teach him to meddle with their fellows, with many other threatening words."

 John Florio had a close relationship with Henry Wriothesley at least until 1603, when Henry's family, Florio and other friends of the Southampton, flocked to him when he was released from the Tower.